jbuddavis/crootBot/README.md

-# Post to bud's bot account

-test9
+# This bot checks for recruit predictions and then tweets them out